 CVE 698 Professional Project (3 credit hours).
 Requires an approved professional project on selected area of civil engineering for completion of the MS degree.
 Includes development of the project concept, investigation of needs, initial data collection and assembly of written and field materials necessary to conduct a professional project, as well as exploration of alternative means to conduct the project.
 Requires a report and final presentation to the examining committee.
 Graded as Pass/No Pass.
-Prerequisites: good academic standing and approval of department head; prerequisite/concurrent: CVE 695.
+Prerequisites: good academic standing and approval of the department head; prerequisite/concurrent: CVE 695.

 CVE 699 Master's Thesis (9 credit hours).
 Requires completion of original research work in the field of study.
 Requires the thesis to be completed under the supervision of a faculty member serving as thesis advisor, and a final defense to the examining committee.
 Graded as Pass/No Pass.
-Prerequisites: good academic standing and approval of department head;
+Prerequisites: good academic standing and approval of the department head; prerequisite/concurrent: CVE 695.

+ELE

-ELE Electrical Engineering
+Electrical Engineering